AdongoJr2/alx_capstone_project/README.md

 - Contact Information

 ## Installation
+- Clone the project to your machine
-- Run the command below in the projet's directory to activate the project's virtueal environment (virtualenv)
+- Run the command below in the project's root directory to activate the project's virtual environment (virtualenv)
 ```bash
 $ source ./venv/bin/activate
 ```
-- Run the following command to install the Pyhton packages used in this project
+- Run the following command to install the Python packages used in this project
 ```bash
 $ pip install -r requirements.txt
 ```
-- Create a `.env` file at the root directory of the project and fill t with the contents below.
+- Create a `.env` file at the root directory of the project and fill it with the contents below.
 (NB.
 Remember to replace the values in square brackets with your own values.
 A sample can be found in [.env.example](.env.example) file)
 ```bash
 MAIL_USERNAME=[your-email@gmail.com]
 MAIL_PASSWORD=[you-gmail-app-secure-password]